MAH-7/mari-gunting/BACKGROUND_HEARTBEAT_SETUP.md

 - Not guaranteed (iOS decides when to run based on usage patterns)
 - Works best for frequently used apps

-**For more frequent updates:**
+**Heartbeat Intervals:**
-- Foreground: Heartbeat every 60 seconds ✓
+- Foreground: Every 60 seconds ✓
-- Background: iOS decides (typically 15-30 min)
+- Background: Every 15-30 minutes (iOS controlled) ✓
-- Force close: Detected after 3 min of no heartbeat ✓
+- Auto-offline: After 3 minutes of no heartbeat ✓
+- Force close detection: stopOnTerminate=true stops background task immediately

 ### 5. Monitor in Production